niks3089/tech-blog/content/posts/token-history-problem-statement.md

             }
         }
     }
     Ok(())
 }
 ```
+As you can see, its not straight-forward.

 ### Objective
-Develop an indexer that efficiently captures and stores token transfer histories for specific wallets across various token types (e.g., token extensions, SPL tokens, Metaplex tokens).
+Develop an indexer that efficiently captures and stores token transfer histories for specific wallets across various token types (e.g., SPL tokens, Token Extensions and Metaplex tokens).
 This indexer will enable quick and efficient querying of token transfer histories, reducing the dependency on multiple RPC calls.

 ### Requirements